 Paired titers

 Because this IG the message is constrained to a single specimen for each Order_Observation group, reporting paired titers poses unique challenge.
-Typically a laboratory may receiv both the acute and convalescent sample with the order.
+Typically a laboratory may receive both the acute and convalescent sample with the order.
 In other cases, the Order placer may send the convalescent sample after the acute sample.
 It is outside the scope of this guide to discuss how the samples are accessioned and identified, however it is assumed that both the acute and convalescent sample will be identified separately and their collection dates known.

 The following message structure and conventions are recommended for reporting paired titers